hikemalliday/froakbot/README.md

 ###### Currently undergoing a refactor from text commands to the superior 'Slash Commands API'.
 Also in the process of scaling the bot to a loot tracking / dkp tracking bot.

-Froakbot is not only a DKP / Loot tracking bot, but has an image parsing feature than returns data about the game state.
+Froakbot is not only a DKP / Loot tracking bot, but also has an image parsing feature than returns data about the game state.

 ### Image Parser: